BerkeleyLab/Marble/docs/README_fab.txt

 thermal grease is acceptable.

 Design rules are 0.10 mm space, 0.10 mm trace, 0.152 mm drill (0.35mm pad).
+Solder mask pad clearance is set to 0.024 mm, allowing 0.152 mm soldermask dams between pads that are separated by 0.200 mm.

 The overall board size is 150 mm x 180 mm, similar to the AMC double-width standard.

 - PCB Material: FR4
 - Soldermask color: Black